yanliu1111/typescript-training/vite/vite-ts-project/README.md

-# Notebook using Vitejs and TypeScript
+# 📚 Notebook using Vitejs and TypeScript

 This is my first project using vitejs + typescript, some functions and typescript usages are not clear when I coding, so I write my quesitons and answers here.
 I didn't include all the questions, just some important ones.
 Check the code for more details.

-## create a new project
+## 🎯 Create a new project

 ```bash
 npm init vite@latest vite-ts-project -- --template vue-ts